tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Harp of Fate

+1/Day

+You sing about something and it comes true, to your benefit.
+The effect should be similar to a onceper- day magic item power.
+The GM should work with you to determine how you reshape fate, so pick your songs carefully.

+**Quirk:** Pretends they know the future.

+---

 #### Hero’s Harp

 _Recharge 6+:_ This wooden harp is of use only to bards.
 When you roll to sustain a song, you may keep the result of the d20 roll and use it for an attack this round.